This post appeared on The Colon Club and is reprinted with permission.

-I’d like to have One Day Off.
-One day that I didn’t have to think about the crapsack on my belly.
-One day I didn’t hear the bag crinkle or my stoma didn’t make weird, loud, embarrassing noises.
-One day I’m not worried about the crapsack leaking.
-One day I didn’t need to know where every bathroom along my path was located.
+I’d like to have ONE DAY OFF.
+One day that I didn’t have to think about the sack of crap on my belly.
+One day where I don't hear the bag crinkle or my stoma make weird, loud, embarrassing noises.
+One day that I’m not worried about my crapsack leaking.
+One day where I don’t need to know where every bathroom along my path is located.
 I just want one day off from my skin hurting all the time.

-I believe there’s a reason God put our noses on our face and our poop hole on our backsides.
-Nobody was ever supposed to poop out of a hole in their belly.
+I believe there’s a reason God put our noses on our face and our poop holes on our backside.
+Nobody was ever supposed to crap into a bag through a hole in their stomach.
 I’d like a day off.
-I’m grateful some brilliant doctors figured out people can live like this because I know without it I’d be dead.
+I’m grateful some brilliant doctors figured out that people can actually live like this because I know without an ostomy I’d be dead.
 I don’t want to be dead.
-I want one day to sit on the toilet and poop the way God intended.
-You healthy-colon people take this experience for granted.
+I just want one day of sitting on the toilet and pooping the "normal" way.
+You people-with-healthy-intestines may take this experience for granted.
 Not joking.
 When’s the last time you thanked God for your colon?
-For your small intestines?
+For your small intestine?
 You put all that garbage in your mouth and expect miracles… magically… poop comes out of your butt.

-One day without a mountain of medical supplies to maintain… this is a bigger job than you realize.
+I'd like one day without a mountain of medical supplies to maintain… this is a bigger job than you realize.
 The financial burden, ordering the correct amount at the right time, organization and storage, recycling all the boxes and packaging.
-It seems like there is always a stack of boxes and bubble wrap at my house.
+There is always a stack of boxes and bubble wrap from medical suppliers at my house.
 It’s hard to keep up.
-I’m grateful to have access and insurance for these supplies but I wish I could have just ONE DAY OFF.
+I’m grateful to have access and insurance for these supplies but I wish I could have ONE DAY OFF.

 I’m usually a pretty positive person.
 I don’t sit around and have pity parties for myself… often.
-I’m just feeling a little overwhelmed today and I’m sure I’m not alone.
-So I’m going to post this blog because it’s the truth.
+I’m just feeling a little overwhelmed today, and I’m sure I’m not alone.
+I’m writing this because it’s the truth.
 It’s my truth.
 Today.
-It’s such a dichotomy feeling grateful to be alive and cancer free and frustrated with SBS and all the junk that goes with it.
-It creates so much turmoil in my mind.
-However, since this isn’t my day off I’m going to be grateful for what I have and choose to be happy even if I don’t feel it.
-Happiness is a choice not a feeling.
+It’s such a dichotomy feeling grateful to be alive and cancer-free, yet so frustrated with SBS and all the junk that goes with it.
+It creates a lot of turmoil in my mind.
+But since this isn’t my day off, I’m going to be grateful for what I have and choose to be happy even if I don’t feel it.
+Happiness is a choice, not a feeling.